CESNET/simplesamlphp-module-campusmultiauth/README.md

 `muni_faculty` - relevant only if the `css_framework` is set to `muni_jvs`.
 The value can be set to a concrete faculty (see ***TODO*** link) which results in the change of framework's main colors (based on a chosen faculty).

-`logo` - the main institution logo in top of the login page.
+`logo` - URL to a main institution logo which is displayed in top of the login page.

-`name` - used as an alt for the logo.
+`name` - used as an alternative text for the logo.

 `languages` - map of supported languages.
 The format is language code by [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) as the key and whole language name as the value (e.g. `'en' => 'English'`).
 If not defined, the only supported language is English.